-The ultimate goal is to enable people to solve their problems and conflicts constructively, not to flee into abuse, drugs, alcohol, violence and crime, but to shape their lives in a responsible and positive way.
+The goal is to enable people to solve their problems and conflicts, not to flee into abuse, drugs, alcohol, violence and crime, but to shape their lives in a responsible and positive way.

 Funds for symptom treatment compared to prevention are in a 99:1 ratio

 Politicians must also recognise that lip service does nothing and that internal security cannot be achieved through stricter laws and an increase in the police force alone.
 The consequences of saving here in the wrong place will soon have to be paid.
 Effective protection of the interior world has to start in families, kindergartens and schools, also in youth and sports groups: because dissocial behaviour arises in the social process and can only be prevented there.